Silly home staging tricks can often backfire when a home stager is decorating a house to sell on the real estate market.

 The rest of the room (in the background of her shot) actually looked great.
 But if you’re going to set a table, then set it.

-Don’t leave it looking like a distracted 5 year old was helping mom before running off to watch TV until dinner was served.
+Don’t leave the table looking like a distracted 5 year old was helping mom before running off to watch TV until dinner was served.

-In the opposite extreme, I also don’t recommend setting it in a way that is so “creative” it becomes the absolute focal point so that no one really even notices or appreciates the room it’s sitting in.
+In the opposite extreme, I also don’t recommend setting it in a way that is so “creative” it becomes the absolute focal point.
+You don’t want home buyers so distracted by the table that they hardly notice or appreciate the room it’s sitting in.

-Elaborately set tables, like the photo of one I included in this post, look fabulous in magazine spreads and recipe books, but they can be too much when your goal is decorating a home to sell on the real estate market.
+Elaborately set tables, like the photo of one I included in this post, look fabulous in magazine spreads and recipe books.
+Yet, they can be too much when your goal is decorating a home to sell on the real estate market.

 You want to romance the buyer with how well they can live in this home when it’s theirs.
 But if you go too far, it can have the opposite effect.